ria-com/nomeroff-net/README.md

 <img width="400" src="http://linux.ria.ua/img/articles/numberplate_detection/nomeroff_net.svg" alt="Nomeroff Net.
 Automatic numberplate recognition system"/>

 Nomeroff Net.
 Automatic numberplate recognition system.
-Version 2.5
+Version 3.0

 ## Introduction
 Nomeroff Net is an opensource python license plate recognition framework based on YOLOv5 and CRAFT networks and customized OCR-module powered by RNN architecture.

-The project is now at the stage of development, write to us if you are interested in helping us in the formation of a dataset for your country.
+Write to us if you are interested in helping us in the formation of a dataset for your country.

-Version 2.4 is completely rewritten to PyTorch.
 [Change History](https://github.com/ria-com/nomeroff-net/blob/master/History.md).

 ## Installation